YinCH-NJUUMB/YinCH-NJUUMB.github.io/_pages/about.md

 ---

 I am Chuhao Yin, a micro-speaker engineer and programming enthusiast turned researcher in ultrasound and acoustics.
-Since July 2024, I serve as an Associate Professor at the [School of Integrated Circuits](https://ic.nuist.edu.cn/) of [Nanjing University of Information Science & Technology](https://nuist.edu.cn/) (NUIST).
+Since July 2024, I have been working at the [School of Integrated Circuits](https://ic.nuist.edu.cn/) of [Nanjing University of Information Science & Technology](https://nuist.edu.cn/) (NUIST).

-I received my Ph.D. in acoustics from [Nanjing University](https://www.nju.edu.cn/) (NJU) in 2024, and currently hold a joint appointment between NUIST's School of Integrated Circuits and the Ultrasound in Medicine & Biology Group at Nanjing University.
+I received my Ph.D. in acoustics from [Nanjing University](https://www.nju.edu.cn/) (NJU) in 2024, and currently relies on NUIST's School of Integrated Circuits to collaborate with the Ultrasound in Medicine & Biology Group at Nanjing University.

 My research interests include **ultrasound imaging**, **thermal strain imaging**, **elastography**, **motion estimation**, **vascular ultrasound**, **signal processing** and **machine learning**.